vvorobjov/nrp-documentation/src/nrp/glossary.rst

     :abbr:`CLC (Closed Loop Controller)` : Closed Loop Controller Closed Loop Controller
-        The Closed Loop Controller, fo reference see :ref:`CLE architecture<cle-architecture>`
+        The Closed Loop Controller, for the reference see :ref:`CLE architecture<cle-architecture>`

     :abbr:`CLE (Closed Loop Engine)` : Closed Loop Engine Closed Loop Engine
         The Closed Loop Engine is the middleware putting all the pieces of the Neurorobotics Platofmr together on the server.
 In particular, it is connecting :term:`Gazebo` and :term:`NEST` through our Transfer Functions mechanism.
-For more information on CLE, use the dedicated :ref:`tutorials<cle-tutorials>` and :ref:`developer pages<cle-developer-manual>`.
+For more information on CLE, use the dedicated :ref:`tutorials <cle-tutorial-tf>` and :ref:`developer pages<cle-developer-manual>`.
 The architecture of the CLE can be found :ref:`here<cle-architecture>`.

     Communication Object
         Communication object is the generalization of neuronal network devices and robot publishers and subscribers.
 Thus, it represents objects that are accessed by the TF framework to connect parameters of a TF with a simulation in either way.